bluppfisk/deepblu-tools/README.md

 ### Known issues
 - Not all data is currently being backed up.
 I may add more items in the future.
-- Subsurface does not seem to honour the UDDF definition for apnea (freediving) divelogs
+- ~~Subsurface does not seem to honour the UDDF definition for apnea (freediving) divelogs~~ fixed, see [922](https://github.com/Subsurface-divelog/subsurface/issues/922)

 ## Deepblu Autoliker - autoliker.py
 Logs you in with a set of accounts defined in **LOGINS** and automatically likes every post, beginning with the most recent one, until **MAX_LIKES** is reached or an earlier like is found.